 WINS asked the court for a restraining order against the picketing.
 This request was granted in April.
 In May, the court approved a temporary injunction against the union because it did not find that a labor dispute existed.
-Subsequently, however, at the end of September the New York State Supreme Court refused to grant a permanent injunction and ruled that the union may picket the station.
-It held that the musicians were involved in a dispute with the station.
+Subsequently, however, at the end of September the New York State Supreme Court refused to grant a permanent injunction and ruled that the union may picket the station.11 It held that the musicians were involved in a dispute with the station.
 It was not until April 1951 that the strike was settled.
-WINS agreed to rehire young JIM PETRILLO IN 1919 eight musicians at the previous wage scale and to pay into the fund the same percentage which the other stations were contributing.12
+WINS agreed to rehire

+YOUNG JIM PETRILLO IN 1919

-PETRILLO WITH PRESIDENT TRUMAN AND GLADYS SWARTHOUT AT A FREE CONCERT SPONSORED BY THE AFM IN WASHINGTON, D.C.
+PETRILI.O WITH PRESIDENT TRUMAN AND GLADYS SWARTHOUT AT A FREE CONCERT SPONSORED BY THE AFM IN WASHINGTON, D.C.